 Despite recent rapid progress on facets of this problem in the fields of data-driven control, machine learning, and reinforcement learning, the overall problem of safely controlling a robotic system in uncertain environments remains a challenge.
 Specifically, it is difficult to (1) obtain statistical models which are general yet offer a tight characterization of uncertainty, (2) design control laws that formally guarantee the safety of uncertain nonlinear dynamical systems, and (3) ensure that these guarantees hold even as the system adapts and reduces uncertainty using online data.
 Designing a robotic system that is capable of actively and safely exploring its environment without human intervention remains an open challenge.

 \textbf{Contributions:} We propose a practical framework for the safe learning and control of uncertain nonlinear systems.
-Specifically, our approach is capable of tackling chance-constrained problems that are initially infeasible due to high dynamics uncertainty by autonomously exploring and learning online to reduce uncertainty before performing the task.
+Our approach is capable of tackling chance-constrained problems that are initially infeasible due to high dynamics uncertainty by autonomously exploring and learning online to reduce uncertainty before performing the task, as shown in Figure \ref{fig:hardware_intro_motivating}.
 This framework is enabled by the following contributions: \begin{itemize}[leftmargin=3.5mm] \itemsep{0.5mm} \item \textit{Dynamics modeling}: We show that last-layer meta-learning models can learn tight and structured representations of uncertain dynamics from data and can efficiently reduce uncertainty online.
 Critically, we derive adaption guarantees of such models in the form of confidence sets guaranteed with high probability to contain the true dynamics throughout the online learning process.
 These guarantees rely on two realistic and intuitive assumptions on the quality of the \textit{offline} meta-training process which can be empirically validated before deploying the system.
-This theoretical analysis also suggests two regularizers for offline meta-training yielding improved performance and a more expressive model class for online adaptation. \item \textit{Autonomous exploration}: We combine these confidence sets with reachability-aware trajectory optimization to tackle problems with high levels of uncertainty that are initially infeasible.
-Specifically, we use the current level of uncertainty to autonomously switch from active learning to reduce dynamics uncertainty (the exploration phase) to execution of the desired task (the exploitation phase) once the task becomes feasible.
+This theoretical analysis also suggests two regularizers to meta-train adaptive models with improved performance and more expressive features. \item \textit{Autonomous exploration}: We combine these confidence sets with reachability-aware trajectory optimization to tackle problems with high levels of uncertainty that are initially infeasible.
+Specifically, we use the current uncertainty level to autonomously switch from active learning, to reduce dynamics uncertainty (the exploration phase), to executing the desired task (the exploitation phase) once it is feasible.